kazuar/kazuar.github.io/_posts/2016-12-29-visualize-trip-with-flask-and-mapbox.md

 In order to show a route on the map we will use the [Mapbox routing API](https://www.mapbox.com/directions/).

-We will first start by setting up the geo coordinate points along our route.
+Start by gathering the geo-coordinate points along our route around Iceland's ring road.

-Our geo coordinates will be on the ring road around Iceland.
+We will use these geo-coordinates when performing our Mapbox API request.

-Add the geo coordinates to `server.py`:
+Add the following code to **`server.py`**:

 {% highlight python %}
 # server.py